-Established in 2013, the TBAP Multi-Academy Trust supports learners who are experiencing difficulty with or have been excluded from mainstream education.
-The Trust works across London and Cambridgeshire.
+Established in 2013 and based in London the TBAP Multi-Academy Trust supports learners who are experiencing difficulty with or have been excluded from mainstream education.

 TBAP TSA's 5th Annual Conference.
 Theme: Developing Mental Health, Wellbeing & Self-Confidence in our schools As an Alternative Provision provider, we support learners with significant additional health needs on a daily basis.
 From talking with many of our commisioners and partners, it is clear that education professionals are dealing with mental health concerns on an increasingly regular basis.